GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 {% Aside 'gotchas' %}

-The CWS allows the publication of a testing and a production version of am item.
-[Follow these guidelines][test-production-extension] to avoid being flagged as Repetitive Content.
+The CWS allows the publication of testing and production versions.
+Make sure you [follow these guidelines][test-production-extension] to avoid being flagged as Repetitive Content.

 {% endAside %}

-### Uploading an updated zip file {: #uploading-an-updated-zip-file }
+### Upload an updated zip file {: #uploading-an-updated-zip-file }

 If you're changing any code, the manifest, or other assets packaged with your extension, you must make a new zip file and upload the new package.
 Make sure you increase the **version number**.
 Each